top of page

 Why Cross-Contamination Is Easy to Miss

 One of the reasons cross-contamination is so common is that it doesn’t look like a problem.
+Food may appear clean.
+Surfaces may look dry.
+Hands may not feel dirty.

 Yet bacteria can still move quietly from one place to another — especially during busy food preparation moments.
 Learning how this happens allows us to spot risk before it becomes an issue.